 • Use the Tasks In popup to determine what projects should be searched for tasks.
+Or you can choose the current project or the current project's selected section, section tree, Organizer item, or Organizer item tree.

 Changing the Grouping

 Choose the desired task grouping from the Group By popup: